winhc/weather_app/README.md

 - view detail weather information
 - 3 days weather forecast
 - add to favourite for offline support
-- update data to offline when network conection is available
+- update data to offline when network connection is available
 - remove from favourite list
 - firebase notification
 - animation list